Teaching the teaching-learning cycle to pre-service teachers

 It was to take into account aspects such as:

-- familiarising students with the nature of story picture books (e.g. their diversity, their history, their different modes of production)
+- familiarising students with the nature of picture story books (e.g. their diversity, their history, their different modes of production).
+We also explored digital story books using e-publishers such as Book Creator and Kindle.

-- deconstructing (with the students) the story picture book that your group has created as a model for the students’ own story picture book (e.g. modelling the composing process, features of a good story, how the story is organised, how the characters are developed, depiction of the setting, the interplay between image and language, some key language features)
+- deconstructing (with the students) the picture story book that the group has created as a model for the students’ own story picture book (e.g. modelling the composing process, features of a good story, how the story is organised, how the characters are developed, depiction of the setting, the interplay between image and language, some key language features)

-- jointly constructing with the students elements of their own picture story book reading.
+- jointly constructing with the pre-service teachers elements of their own picture story book reading.

-The main focus of the inquiry project was on the process of designing the curriculum plan (including a model picture story book) and reflections on learning gained through the process (as documented in a reflective journal).
+The main focus of the inquiry project was on the process of designing the curriculum plan (including a model picture story book) and reflections on learning gained through the process (as documented in an individual reflection).